learningequality/ka-lite/docs/installguide/install_all.rst

 #.
 Restart the server, login to the web app, then check the sidebar contents.

 This will enable the greyed-out assessment items on the sidebar.

+To upgrade an existing KA Lite installation.

+#.
+Download the KA Lite `OSX installer <https://learningequality.org/r/osx-installer-0-15>`_.
+#.
+After the download is complete, double click the .dmg file.
+#.
+On the .dmg window, drag the ``KA-Lite Monitor`` app into the ``Applications`` folder.
+#.
+Give confirmation to overwrite the existing app.
+#.
+Launch KA-Lite Monitor from your Applications folder.

 Linux
 =====